Applying for an ICP license is important for any foreign company that wants to host a website or app in China.

 - Use a content delivery network (CDN).

 For some companies, it makes sense to host their site in locations just outside the Mainland, such as Hong Kong.
 By doing so, they avoid the difficult paperwork involved in getting an ICP license, while still enjoying the benefits of having a web hosting provider close to China.
 Still, this won’t be as fast as a website hosted within “The Great Firewall.”

 Overall, optimizing websites has yielded good results, but this takes relatively more technical know-how.
-For more information, see this post on optimizing a Shopify website to get the idea.
+For more information, see these posts on optimizing a WordPress website and optimizing a Shopify website to get the idea.
 The lessons can be applied to other content management systems (CMSs) as well.

 CDNs can help speed up a website.
 They work by hosting the website’s resources in multiple locations around the world.
 However, the choice of CDN brings us back to the previous issues.
 Either the CDN has points within China—in which case you need an ICP license—or it has points only outside of the country.